-- >> Tactile Walking Surface Indicators provide wayfinding cues on sidewalks for people with visual impairments (these are currently being piloted). - >> Curb Ramps provide barrier-free street crossings that help to orient people with visual impairments (this is a part of regular municipal practice). - " Accessible Pedestrian Signals provide audible cues for people with visual impairments (they are installed regularly as part of the Halifax region's annual traffic signal upgrade program, as well as in locations where their need is identified). - " New Construction Mitigation Guidelines require pedestrian management, including considerations for people with visual and mobility impairments, to provide safe and clear passage around construction sites (this is part of regular municipal practice). - " Repairing and Maintaining sidewalks in a timely manner to keep them serviceable during inclement weather and in response to regular wear and tear (this is a part of regular municipal practice).
+- >> Tactile Walking Surface Indicators provide wayfinding cues on sidewalks for people with visual impairments (these are currently being piloted). - >> Curb Ramps provide barrier-free street crossings that help to orient people with visual impairments (this is a part of regular municipal practice). - " Accessible Pedestrian Signals provide audible cues for people with visual impairments.
+They are installed regularly as part of the Halifax region's annual traffic signal upgrade program, as well as in locations where their need is identified. - " New Construction Mitigation Guidelines require pedestrian management, including considerations for people with visual and mobility impairments, to provide safe and clear passage around construction sites. - " Repairing and Maintaining sidewalks in a timely manner to keep them serviceable during inclement weather and in response to regular wear and tear.
+This is a part of regular municipal practice.